berni-ai/berni-ai/README.md

 ## Hi there 👋

-Hi all! 😊👋🏽 I'm excited to share, learn, and connect—let’s build something impactful together!
+Hi all! 😊👋🏽 I'm excited to share, learn, and connect.
+Let us build something impactful together!

 I’m a builder and connector, passionate about bridging the gap between data, products, and people.
 As a **Senior Data Scientist** at WTW, I turn complex business problems into actionable insights through charts, tables, and compelling narratives that drive better decision-making.